alettieri/itil-notes/ServiceTransition.md

 #### Service Asset Manager

-Responsible for Asset Management System including the policy, plan, process, tols and reports
+Responsible for Asset Management System including the policy, plan, process, tools and reports

 #### Configuration Manager

-Responsbile for Configuration Managerment System
+Responsible for Configuration Management System

 > Updates DB

 ### Transition Planning and Support

-Provide overall planning for service transtions, coordinate resources that they require
+Provide overall planning for service transitions, coordinate resources that they require

 Plan and coordinate the resources
-Establish new or changed services into supported environments within the predicted cost, quality and time estimeates
+Establish new or changed services into supported environments within the predicted cost, quality and time estimates

 Comprehensive plans

 ### Scope

-* Coordinate efforts to enable mulptile transitions to be managed at the same time
+* Coordinate efforts to enable multiple transitions to be managed at the same time
-* Priortize conflicting requirements
+* Prioritize conflicting requirements
-* Plan budget resources needed to fulfil future requirements for service transition
+* Plan budget resources needed to fulfill future requirements for service transition

 * Review and improve performance of transition
 * Ensure service transitions are coordinated